learnk8s/learnk8s.io/src/templating/content.md

 The kustomize patch functionality works similarly as `yq merge`, but the setup for kustomize is more tedious.

-Also, kutomize merges the two YAML only when `metadata.name` is the same in both files.
+Also, kustomize merges the two YAML only when `metadata.name` is the same in both files.

 _It's safer, but is it enough to justify using kustomize in favour or `yq`?_